Newbury Building Society

 In these circumstances, we may freeze your account.
 We will explain the situation as soon as legally possible and once we have verified your identity.
 We will unfreeze the account once we have investigated the circumstances and satisfied ourselves that there is no fraudulent or illegal activity and that there are no other circumstances that should prevent withdrawals.

-14. We can limit at any time without notice the amount which may be withdrawn in respect of any account, if:
+15. We can limit at any time without notice the amount which may be withdrawn in respect of any account, if:

-• We reasonably consider it necessary in order to protect the interests of our membership as a whole (such as where rumours cause actual or potential abnormal levels of cash withdrawals that might threaten our financial stability);
+• We reasonably consider it necessary to protect the interests of our membership as a whole (such as where rumours cause actual or potential abnormal levels of cash withdrawals that might threaten our financial stability);

-• We are required to do so by law, regulation or on the direction of one or more of our regulators; or
+• We are required to do so by law, regulation or on the direction of one or more of our

 • Circumstances beyond our control prevent us from offering a normal service (for example, terrorist threat, computer system failure or strikes).